mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `disableIgnoreModificationsIfProcessingProps` prop was removed and its behavior when `true` was incorporated as the default behavior.
   The old behavior can be restored by using `apiRef.current.stopRowEditMode({ ignoreModifications: true })` or `apiRef.current.stopCellEditMode({ ignoreModifications: true })`.
 - The `onColumnVisibilityChange` prop was removed.
 Use `onColumnVisibilityModelChange` instead.
+- The `components.Header` slot was removed.
+Use `components.Toolbar` slot instead.

 ### State access